wp-plugins/raphicon/readme.txt

 4. Simply select any icon and the shortcode will be placed into your post/page!
 OR if you tired to scrolling down the dropdown menu you use Browser Find Feature (ctrl+F) instead, just find using "D" (for dashicons) or "G" (for glyphicon) right before the icon_name of icon. example: "D Admin-post" without quote.

-Method B (Manual Shortcode):
+Method B (Manual Shortcode, by type manually into your post):
-Insert shortcode into your post.
+For default glyphicon shortcode :
+`[glyphicon type="icon_name"]`
+For default dashicons shortcode :
+`[dashicons type="icon_name"]`
-`[glyphicon type="icon_name"]` for default glyphicon shortcode and `[dashicons type="icon_name"]` for default dashicons shortcode You could put size and color attribute also:
+And you could put size and color attribute also:
 `[glyphicon type="icon_name" size="size_with_units" color="color_with_hashtag"]`
 it will looks like this:
 `[glyphicon type="asterisk" size="20em" color="#999999"]`

- Method C (Manual into Theme):
+ Method C (Native Style):
 Since this loads the necessary fonts and css for the Glyphicon / Dashicons you may put them anywhere using the standardized code:
 `<span class="glyphicon glyphicon-icon_name"></span>` or `<span class="dashicons dashicons-icon_name"></span>`

 == Installation ==

 1. Upload contents of `raphicon.zip` to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to the visual editor for any page or post and use the "RAphicon" dropdown button.
+3. Go to the visual editor for any page or post and use the "RAphicon" dropdown button.

 == Screenshots ==